mica-web/mica-web.github.io/collections/_learn/00_tools/command-line.md

 ![A cat is mesmerized by a moving cursor on a computer screen.]({{ ip | append: 'gui.webp' }})

-To date, most of your computer experience has been using **graphic user interfaces** (GUI, pronounced like "gooey").
+To date, most of your computer experience has been using <b>graphic user interfaces</b> (GUI, pronounced like "gooey").
 This is a visually intuitive way to interact with your computer using your mouse, trackpad and/or keyboard.

 In fact, GUIs are so common, you may wonder: are there other user interfaces for computers?
-If you've ever spoken to your computer, phone or other device -- saying, "Hey, Google" or "Hey, Siri" -- then you've used a **voice user interface**.
+If you've ever spoken to your computer, phone or other device -- saying, "Hey, Google" or "Hey, Siri" -- then you've used a <b>voice user interface</b>.

 ![The pulsing animation that displays when users say Hey Siri.]({{ ip | append: 'hey-siri.gif' }})